Nitesh-g710/core-java-project/README.md

 # core-java-project
 </br>
-# this is java projetc solely based on core java concept
+# this is java project solely based on core java concept